AhmedBenHadj/Madkudu_test_back/README.md

     "joi": "^14.3.1", ->Used to valid body request and valid inputs and give a schema for objects "mongodb": "^3.2.2", -> Using mongodb database
     "mongoose": "^5.4.20", -> ODM
-# FOLDERS CONTAINTS - Architecture used
+# FOLDERS CONTAINS - Architecture used
 # In the Api folder
 	Contains controller and routes of each entity
 # In the constants